Donor Profile

 Bilateral Spending

 Australia concentrates its development support on neighboring countries in the Indo-Pacific region.
 While unusual compared to other DAC donors, this trend aligns with Australia’s strong policy focus on the region.
 Australia’s latest development policy put particular emphasis on its closest Pacific neighbors, Timor-Leste and Indonesia.
-The FY2022/23 revised budget estimates that the AUD900 million ( US$624 million) in bilateral assistance will go to the Pacific over 4 years, and AUD470 million ( US$326 million) to Southeast and East Asia.
-Australian ODA to the Pacific and Southeast Asia is estimated to be 85% of Australian ODA to all geographic areas in FY2022/23.
+The FY2022/23 revised budget estimated that the AUD900 million ( US$624 million) in bilateral assistance will go to the Pacific over 4 years, and AUD470 million ( US$326 million) to Southeast and East Asia.
+Australian ODA to the Pacific and Southeast Asia is estimated to be 93% of Australian ODA to all geographic areas in FY2024/25.

 Australia’s regional focus means ODA is concentrated in LMICs.